 When should I freeze my eggs?

-The best time to freeze your eggs is in your 20s or early 30s—when you are in the prime of your reproductive capacity.
+The best time to freeze your eggs is in your late 20s or early 30s—when you are in the prime of your reproductive capacity.

 At this age the best quality and quantity of eggs can be retrieved.